Inconel 718/Alloy 718 Key Benefits:

 - Excellent corrosion resistance at elevated temperatures

-- Excellent creep and stress rupture strength, as well as good ductility to 1300°F (700°C)
+- Excellent creep and stress rupture strength, at elevated temperatures to 1300°F (700°C)

-- High strength material with excellent toughness at elevated temperatures
+- High strength material with min. tensile strength ranging 185-220ksi

 Similar to its 625 counterpart, Inconel 718 bolts offer excellent resistance due to their nickel-chromium content, even combating chloride-ion stress-corrosion cracking.The nickel in alloy 718 helps provide resistance to many inorganic and organic compounds throughout wide ranges of acidity and alkalinity, with the exception of strongly oxidizing compounds.
 It's chromium content enables it to withstand sulfur compounds and mild oxidizing media, while molybdenum helps prevent pitting.
 Key corrosion resistance attributes of Inconel 718 include:

 - Highly resistant to chloride and sulfide stress corrosion cracking.